ufs-community/ufs-mrweather-app/docs/UsersGuide/source/testing.rst

 Testing
 =======

+There are around 38 test cases available for the regression testing to ensure the system is installed correctly and works fine.
+The regression testing (RT) also make sure that new code upgrades should not have side effects on the existing functionalities.
+It ensures that the old code still works once the latest code changes are done.
+The RT can be run on Cheyenne, Orion, and Stampede.
+There is no preexist baselines and the users need to create the baseline by themselves.

 `create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ is the tool that is used to test both CIME and CIME-driven models.
 It can be used as an easy way to run a single basic test or an entire suite of tests.
 `create_test <https://esmci.github.io/cime/versions/ufs_release_v1.1/html/Tools_user/create_test.html>`_ runs a test suite in parallel for improved performance.